HealthCatalyst/healthcareai-py/README.rst

 - Install the prerequisites
     - Using Windows
-        - Install the following cp3.5 and amd64 type packages (in this order)
+        - Download and Install the following cp3.5 and amd64 type packages (in this order)
-        - Use cmd or PowerShell: ``python -m pip install path\somepackage.whl``
+        - Use cmd or PowerShell to install: ``python -m pip install path\somepackage.whl``
         - numpy from http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy
         - scipy from http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy
         - scikit-learn from http://www.lfd.uci.edu/~gohlke/pythonlibs/#scikit-learn